DoMinhCat/C_Final/README.md

 SELECT with WHERE (indexing) : look up hash table, return list of Row*, loop through result rows and print on the go

 **Current bugs:**
-insert with unique constraint violated on unique column causes crash
+insert with unique constraint violated on unique/pk column causes crash (crash right away with unique, crash on second invalid insert with pk)